lbormann/darts-caller/README.md

 ## TODOs

 - Support other games modes
-- add Readme-section for updating
-- add debug by argument
 - cricket 2 players 2x gameon
 - cricket: do not call marked fields, only call number if field is still open
 - add example start-command to RM (win/linux)
 - Bots no dart-sounds for every turn (at least not for ESF = 0)

 ### Done